Homeless at ‘double risk’ of getting, spreading coronavirus

-And — in a possible recipe for disaster — the new virus has hit hardest on the West Coast, where nearly all of the nation’s more than a dozen deaths have occurred.
+And — in a possible recipe for disaster — the new virus has hit hardest on the West Coast, where nearly all of the nation’s deaths have occurred.
 Health officials have not yet reported coronavirus outbreaks among homeless populations, but tuberculosis and other diseases have swept through them in the past, underscoring their vulnerability.

 Yet few communities that are trying to contain the spread of the COVID-19 virus have rolled out plans to protect the homeless and give them a place to recover in isolation, which would prevent them from passing it on.